pumaworkshop/puma-workshop/README.md

 To execute actions on the mobile device, Puma uses [Appium](https://appium.io/), and open-source project for UI automation.

 Puma was created at the NFI to improve our process of creating test and reference datasets.
-Our best pactrices on creating test dat can be found here.
+Our best practices on creating test data can be found here.

-Puma is an open-source non-commercial project, and community contributions to add apps, or improve support of existing apps are welcome!
+Puma is an open-source non-commercial project, and community contributions to add support for apps, or improve support of existing apps are welcome!
 If you want to contribute, please read [CONTRIBUTING.md](CONTRIBUTING.md).

 > :no_mobile_phones: Puma currently only supports Android apps. iOS apps are on our to-do list!